BrickSigma/Audiolize/README.md

 A simple audio visualizer application written with GTK and C, using PortAudio for audio input and the FFTW library for frequency analysis.

+## Temporary Note
+This is still in development and hasn't been completed yet, I'll probably resume development after the new year.

+In the meantime, Merry Christmas and Happy New Year!

 ## Building
 In order to build Audiolize, you need to have the following dependencies installed in your system, preferably through your system package manager (like DNF, APT, or Mingw):
 - GTK 4